AlexandreManai/ML_pipeline/README.md

 # 🚀 Machine Learning Pipeline

 Welcome to the Machine Learning Pipeline repository!
 This project encompasses a complete MLOps training pipeline using open-source technologies, aimed at providing a robust foundation for machine learning workflows.
-This tool is designed to assist in both educational and production-level ML projects.
+This tool is designed to assist in both educational and production-level ML projects

 ## Overview 🎯